-The HPV vaccine (Gardasil 9) is registered for use in New Zealand for males aged 9-26 years.

-The vaccine is free for anyone aged 9-26 years (inclusive) as part of the Ministry of Health's HPV Immunisation Programme (see Preventing HPV Cancers by Vaccination: What Everyone Should Know on www.hpv.org.nz).
+The HPV vaccine (Gardasil 9) is registered for use in New Zealand for males aged 9-45 years.
+The vaccine is free for anyone aged 9-26 years (inclusive) as part of the Ministry of Health's HPV immunisation programme (see HPV Vaccination pamphlet on hpv.org.nz).

-Vaccination is most effective when given prior to HPV infection, i.e. before sexual debut.
-For males who are already sexually active, the vaccine may still be of benefit as it will prevent the acquisition of new HPV infections for the strains the vaccine covers.

-Males over the age of 26 may also still benefit from vaccination as they may not have acquired all the strains covered by the vaccine.
+Vaccination is most effective when given prior to HPV exposure, i.e. before sexual debut.
+However, people over the age of 26 may also still benefit from vaccination as they may not have acquired all the strains of HPV covered by the vaccine.